 Backed by decades of theoretical and empirical research, Dimensional Fund Advisors’ investment philosophy was founded on the idea that security prices contain reliable information about differences in expected returns among securities.
-These prices reflect the expectations of all market participants who trade voluntarily with one another at prices they see as fair given their expectations of risk and return and the information available (otherwise they would not transact).1 As a result, the daily activity of market participants drives prices toward equilibrium.
+These prices reflect the expectations of all market participants who trade voluntarily with one another at prices they see as fair, given their expectations of risk and return and the information available (otherwise they would not transact).1 As a result, the daily activity of market participants drives prices toward equilibrium.

 Research has also shown there are differences in expected returns among securities.2 Those differences are driven by the prices investors pay and the cash flows they expect to receive.
 Investors have different preferences and opportunities.
-They face and are willing to bear different risks.
+They face, and are willing to bear, different risks.
 Put simply, the lower the relative price an investor pays, the higher the expected return.

 To avoid chasing data-mined results, we have high hurdles to clear before a premium can be considered a dimension.
-These dimensions are supported by theoretical and empirical research.3 They are sensible, persistent over time, pervasive across markets, robust to multiple definitions, and can be captured in cost-effective ways in well-diversified portfolios.
+These dimensions are supported by theoretical and empirical research3: They are sensible, persistent over time, pervasive across markets, robust to multiple definitions, and can be captured in cost-effective ways in well-diversified portfolios.
 While there is no guarantee the premiums will be positive in the future, these rigorous criteria increase our confidence that these premiums are likely to continue in the future and can be pursued in a real trading environment.
-That is why we want to build our investment strategies around these dimensions.
+That is why we build our investment strategies around these dimensions.

 The list of identified premiums is long.
-We have evaluated many of the premiums academics have uncovered over the years and found that most are redundant or do not meet our criteria.
+We have evaluated many of the premiums that academics have uncovered over the years and found that most are redundant or do not meet our criteria.
 When we do add a new dimension, it is done with scientific rigor and involves careful analysis by Dimensional researchers and portfolio managers, as well as the financial economists with whom we maintain close ties.
 But the investment process goes beyond identifying the drivers of expected returns.
 It also requires expertise in structuring and implementing cost-effective investment solutions.

 Integrated solutions that incorporate all dimensions of expected returns can potentially increase the reliability of outcomes by providing more information about securities’ expected returns.
 However, in balancing the trade-offs among competing premiums, diversification, and costs, successful integration requires a deep understanding of the interaction among the dimensions.

-Pursuing one premium without taking into account how that will impact a strategy’s emphasis on the other premiums can hurt a portfolio’s performance.
+Pursuing one premium without taking into account how that will affect a strategy’s emphasis on the other premiums can hurt a portfolio’s performance.
 For instance, more profitable companies tend to have higher relative prices than less profitable companies.
 Consequently, if we seek to capture the profitability premium without taking into account how it interacts with the value premium, it could hinder our ability to capture the value premium.